Short-Fuse-Games/.github/GUIDELINES.md

 **Code of Conduct**

 We follow a Code of Conduct to maintain a respectful and welcoming community.
 We ask all contributors to treat each other with kindness and professionalism.
-You can find the full Code of Conduct in the repository (link to the CODE_OF_CONDUCT.md file).
+You can find the full Code of Conduct in the repository ([CODE_OF_CONDUCT.md file](https://github.com/Short-Fuse-Games/.github/blob/main/CONDUCT.MD)).

 **Reporting Bugs**